dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

   </tr>
 </table>

-Quantitative is preferred over qualitative so that there is something to aim for, test for and validate against.
-Quantitative may be absolute or relative, with the former preferred but the latter may be simpler initially when aiming for improvement.
-The "scale horizontal" item above might be better expressed as, "service can scale linearly in cost and resources with request per second numbers between 0 and 2m".
+If possible, quantitative is preferred over qualitative so that there is something to aim for, test for and validate against.
+The "scale horizontal" item above might be better expressed as, "service can scale linearly in cost and resources with request per second numbers between 0 and 2000".
-Qualitative ones will sometimes need discussion as to what the intent is and whether an implementation plan meets it.
+In the absence of a number you can measure qualitative ones will sometimes need discussion as to what the intent is and whether an implementation plan meets it.

 ### Scale factor
 With some NFRs, it is sensible to put in a scale factor, otherwise growth in the company may cause the numbers to be exceeded.
-My recommendation would be that per-user targets are used where possible, in order to encourage sensible design that minimises the emissions in serving each user.
+My recommendation would be that per-user targets are used where possible for carbon emissions, in order to encourage sensible design that minimises the emissions in serving each user.
 Remember that it’s great if a single request generates low emissions but not if ten requests are needed where one may have been sufficient.

 ### Relevance
 NFRs should promote the important characteristics of a system and a project should not be overwhelmed with excessive numbers of NFRs, many of which are not important and provide a distraction.
 Similarly, NFRs should be appropriate in their asks and not unnecessarily difficult.
 As an example, we don’t need to push tight carbon emissions per request for a service called a few times a day – it won’t have a useful impact on the wider company’s emissions.
 On the other hand, it might be useful to have an NFR that will flag up where systems are not being scaled down, e.g. average power of the service over a day or an NFR to check the average scaling of the service.

-## Thinking about carbon emission NFRs
+## Thoughts on how to address carbon emissions via NFRs
-After introding NFRs let's now think more about NFRs relating to carbon emissions
+After introding NFRs generally let's now think more about carbon emissions and how NFRs might help reduce them.

 ### Sources of emissions
 It's important to remember that there's many sources of carbon and carbon equivalent emissions.
 When setting NFRs we should be sure to think about all of these, especially where our organisation’s targets include Scope 3 emissions like the manufacture of servers.
 See the [Scott Logic proposed carbon standard](https://www.techcarbonstandard.org/) for a summary: